 Credit: Flowyline Design

-Brushed metal is matte, neutral and timeless.
-Its finishes look like it has many tiny brushstrokes.
-This subtle texture helps to cover fingerprints and other marks.
+Brushed metal offers a unidirectional satin finish, creating a luxurious and modern feel to your interior.
+Its finishes often feature subtle brushstrokes, which is commonly found on stainless steel furniture.
+This texture helps to cover fingerprints and other marks.
 Brushed finishes are often seen in modern and industrial spaces because it is not too ornate or gaudy.

 Satin